-This attraction is enhanced with special lighting and music effects.
+This attraction is enhanced with special lighting and music effects, starting at nightfall.

 Monsters Inc. Laugh Floor

 The Monsters Inc. Laugh Floor show even gets into the fun!
 Enjoy new interactions as the cast of monsters learn about this Halloween holiday that the Human World enjoys.